fsprojects/Paket/docs/content/template-files.md

 	  Other.Dep ~> 2.5
 	  Any.Version

-The syntax for specifying allowed dependency ranges are identical to in paket.dependency files.
+The syntax for specifying allowed dependency ranges are identical to in the ranges in [`paket.dependencies` files](dependencies-file.html).

 In a project file, the following dependencies will be added:

-* any paket dependency with the range specified in paket.dependencies.
+* any paket dependency with the range specified in the [`paket.dependencies` file](dependencies-file.html).
 * any project reference with a matching paket.template file with a minimum version requirement of the version currently being packaged.